philanderson888/course-notes/random/a 1 daily.md

 for all artwork, do it myself completely !!! digital art !!!

-Posts
-Images
 Unsplash.com
-AI
 Blog my artwork on Instagram
 https://nervous-pare-b73c83.netlify.app/blog

-Videos
 videos of still images ... !

 a good video has one photo per second

 Sermons

 Motivational speeches
 Time management
 Victory in christ